Infinest/Lagrange-Point-PCB/README.md

 The only new part required is the CR2025 coin cell holder.
 The part number for it is `BK-6219-TR`.

+The PCB needs to be ordered with a thickness of 1.2mm and the edge connector should optimally be chamfered.

 # Images
 ![image](https://user-images.githubusercontent.com/7109154/236030548-5365cd59-b33a-4858-8828-1cc416ffa94b.png)
 ![image](https://user-images.githubusercontent.com/7109154/236030713-e892ad72-a60a-40a8-8fdb-4614e0aac631.png)